 Celebrating our heritage and valuing cultural diversity: We are a multi-cultural congregation that values and lifts up the important contributions of the many cultural communities in our city.
 Our congregation’s heritage is as the African-American Episcopal congregation worshiping in the Anglo-Catholic Tradition.
 This provides us a unique and important perspective of the Christian faith and the importance of valuing a person’s cultural and ethnic heritage.
 It is important to us to foster and to encourage the ministry and the contributions of all people.

 Caring about Hunger, both physical and spiritual: Many of us have had personal experiences of hunger, either ourselves or in our immediate or extended families.
 We have compassion for those who hunger and a passion for assisting them.
-Our Totes of Hope program, and our support of Metro Caring are a direct expression of our experiences of physical hunger.
 Much of our ministry is a response to our own spiritual hunger and our experience of being fed by the Word of God and the Holy Eucharist.

 Developing young people: We have a passion for developing young people into the people God created them to be.
 Our congregation has had a strong history of educators and social workers.
 Whether through the church’s own programs, supporting other programs or supporting individual young people, we are committed to seeing young people blossom into their God-given potential.